ArdenyUser/Python-Module-LoadC-and-Booter/README.md

 # Download Help (Windows 10)
 Get http://cygwin.com/ and you should be good with Python and Shell both installed, and maybe even Batch.

+# Running Help
+If there is a error, try renaming (only if you got the basic gui version) rename the Basic (with GUI) folder to Basic, that should fix it!
+Any other problems, please report them at our Issues or to averywstafford@gmail.com.